psi4/psi4numpy/CONTRIBUTING.md

 the community.

 The following are a set of suggestions for the best way to contribute to the Psi4NumPy project.
-Just Code of the Pirate Brethren set forth by Morgan and Bartholomew, they're more what you'd call "guidelines" than actual rules.
+Just like the Code of the Pirate Brethren set forth by Morgan and Bartholomew, they're more what you'd call "guidelines" than actual rules.
 Hopefully, however, this document (and the guidelines inside) will make contributing to Psi4NumPy both easier and more effective for everyone.